MicrosoftDocs/visualstudio-docs/subscriptions/admin-responsibilities.md

 author: evanwindom
 ms.author: amast
 manager: shve
-ms.date: 11/02/2023
+ms.date: 03/19/2024
 ms.topic: conceptual
-description: Review task responsibilities and roles for Visual Studio subscription administrators, such as ensuring subscriptions are managed in accordance with license terms.
+description: Review task responsibilities and roles for Visual Studio subscription admins, such as ensuring subscriptions are managed in accordance with license terms.
 ---
 # Overview of admin responsibilities